Yash-200608/C-language-mini-projects/README.md

 # fuzzy-funicular
-This is the code for snake ladder game in c language.
+This is for the codes in C language.
+(1) Snake Ladder Game
+(2) Hospital Management
+(3) Bus Reservation System